PalashMatey/DaytimePython/README.md

-This is Learn Python the Hard Way tutorial exercises.
+Basic Python programs.

-This is still a work in progress.
+A combination of Learn Python the Hard Way, Edx tutorial or anything that i find interesting!